Itvisors/mendix-CustomGroupBoxWidget/README.md

 ## CustomGroupBoxWidget
-[Custom group box widget for web]
+Custom group box widget for web

 ## Features
-[feature highlights]
+In addition to default groupbox, place content in the header.

 ## Usage
-[step by step instructions]
+No specific installation.
+Just put your content in the header and body sections.

 ## Styling
 The widget can work with the same classes Mendix provides for the default group box widget.
-To make this easier you can adjust the settings.json file to add design properties for the widget: (The test project in the GitHub repository has an example)
+To make this easier you can adjust the settings.json file to add design properties for the widget.
+The test project in the GitHub repository has an [example](https://github.com/Itvisors/mendix-CustomGroupBoxWidget/blob/main/test/theme/settings.json)

+Have a look at the Mendix documentation page on [design properties](https://docs.mendix.com/howto8/front-end/extend-design-properties-to-customize) for more information.

+The design properties for the widget:

 ```
         "itvisors.customgroupboxwidget.CustomGroupBoxWidget": [